ferrucc-io/ferruccio/src/pages/lessons-from-ph/index.md

 Two months ago I hadn't launched any solo project that got users.

-Until lately everything I had ever done was with someone else, usally with a compatible skillset.
+Until lately everything I had ever done was with someone else, usually with a compatible skillset.
 The problem with this approach is that if someone on the team loses interest or is busy the project dies out.

 As this happened a couple of times I decided to take some time and work on projects by myself.